 A group home with 4 or fewer people

-For more information, please reach out an Aging & Disability Resource Network in your region!
+For more information, please reach out an Aging & Disability Resource Center in your region!